First Italian War of Independence: The Piedmontese army

-The army of the Kingdom of Sardinia was mobilised on 1 March 1848, at the beginning of the revolt in Milan, and was at 4/5 strength, with about 65,000 men.
+The army of the Kingdom of Sardinia was mobilized on 1 March 1848, at the beginning of the revolt in Milan, and was at 4/5 strength, with about 65,000 men.

 The Piedmontese army was headed by Charles Albert, Minister for War General Antonio Franzini, and General Eusebio Bava.
-The latter directly commanded the 1st armed corps, consisting of two divisions under Generals Federico Millet d'Arvillars and Vittorio Garretti di Ferrere.
-The 2nd armed corps was directed by Ettore De Sonnaz, with Giovanni Battista Federici and Mario Broglia commanding its two divisions.
-The 5th division, containing the reserves, was under the command of Charles Albert's heir Victor Emmanuel, Duke of Savoy.
+The latter directly commanded the 1st Army Corps, consisting of two divisions under Generals Federico Millet d'Arvillars and Vittorio Garretti di Ferrere.
+The 2nd Army Corps was directed by Ettore De Sonnaz, with Giovanni Battista Federici and Mario Broglia commanding its two divisions.
+The 5th Division, containing the reserves, was under the command of Charles Albert's heir Victor Emmanuel, Duke of Savoy.
 Finally, command of the artillery fell to Ferdinand of Savoy, Duke of Genoa.

 Before crossing the Ticino river, which marked the border between the Kingdom of Sardinia and Lombardy–Venetia, Charles Albert decided that the war flag would be the Italian tricolor with the Savoyard arms at the centre.